10 Home Remedies to Get Rid of Lice Permanently at Home

 - Body Lice – They live on the body of humans and animals.
 They usually transfer from clothing and bedding.

-- Pubic Lice – Pubic lice is also known as the crabs.
+- Pubic Lice – Pubic lice are also known as crabs.
 They are found on the skin and hair of the pubic region.
 Pubic lice can also be found in eyebrows, chest hair, etc.

 People who have good hygiene have lesser chances of having lice but still are prone to having it.
-If lice are not treated immediately, it might become a recurring condition.
+If lice are not treated immediately, they might become a recurring condition.

 The life cycle of Lice